Farmers Insurance Review & Complaints: Home, Business & Auto Insurance

-Of the two national car insurance surveys, they rank best in the claims satisfaction area – which is a vital part of an insurance company’s reputation.
+Of the two national car insurance surveys, they rank best in the claims satisfaction area – which is a vital part of an insurance provider’s reputation.

-There are also regional surveys of auto insurance satisfaction from J.D.
+There are also regional surveys of car insurance satisfaction from J.D.
 Power, and Farmers’ ranking varies in different areas.
 You can easily check the regional ranking on the J.D.
 Power site.

 Finally, we looked at the complaint data gathered by the National Association of Insurance Commissioners (NAIC), which gathers complaint information on insurance companies.